Skip to main content

 Is Blue Yonder good for apparel merchandising planning?

-Blue Yonder is a powerful enterprise supply chain platform, but its core strength is supply chain orchestration — warehousing, transportation, and fulfillment — not merchandising planning.
-For apparel brands, capabilities like OTB planning, size curve management, and seasonal assortment planning require significant custom configuration in Blue Yonder, typically delivered through a systems integrator over 12–24 months.
-Brands with complex global supply chains ($500M+) may need Blue Yonder for fulfillment.
-For merchandising planning specifically, RetailNorthstar is purpose-built for apparel and live in 2–4 weeks.
+Blue Yonder is a powerful enterprise supply chain platform, and supply chain orchestration — warehousing, transportation, and fulfillment — is what the material we searched leads with.
+What we did not find described there is apparel merchandising planning as shipped capability: OTB planning, size curve management, and seasonal assortment planning read as configuration work, delivered with a systems-integration partner.
+Large brands with complex global supply chains may need Blue Yonder for fulfillment.
+For merchandising planning specifically, RetailNorthstar is purpose-built for apparel and live in weeks.

 What is the difference between Blue Yonder and RetailNorthstar?

 Blue Yonder (formerly JDA Software) is an enterprise supply chain management platform designed for large retailers with complex global operations.
 Its strength is supply chain orchestration — demand planning, warehousing, transportation, and fulfillment.
 RetailNorthstar is a purpose-built apparel merchandising planning platform with native OTB planning, assortment planning, buy planning, and allocation workflows designed for fashion seasonality.
-The primary differences are target customer size (enterprise vs. startup/mid-market), implementation complexity (12–24 months vs. 2–4 weeks), and core focus (supply chain vs. merchandising).
+The primary differences are target customer size (enterprise vs. startup/mid-market), implementation model (a partner-delivered programme versus self-serve onboarding in weeks), and core focus (supply chain vs. merchandising).

 Can Blue Yonder and RetailNorthstar work together?